 With this in mind, here are the top priorities of CSPs in the three general categories of network management tools that EMA identified in the report:

-Read more results in EMA’s Packet Design-specific report – “Real-Time Network Telemetry Is Essential to SDN Management and Orchestration” – including their perspective on our SDN Management and Orchestration platform.
+Read more results in EMA’s Packet Design-specific report – “Real-Time Network Telemetry Is Essential to SDN Management and Orchestration” – including their perspective on our SDN Analytics and Automation platform.